Zuplu/postfix-tlspol/README.md

 ```
 git clone https://github.com/Zuplu/postfix-tlspol
 cd postfix-tlspol
-scripts/build.sh # press 'd' for Docker when prompted
+scripts/build.sh
 ```
+Press _d_ for Docker when prompted or select it if a terminal UI appears.

 ## Standalone